nnenasheva/documentation/user_guide/business_intelligence_reports.rst

 |

-There are 75 opportunities with the values defined in the *"Budget Amount"* field of each and all of them will be displayed in the report.
+There are 75 opportunities with the values defined in the *"Budget Amount"* field, and all of them will be displayed in the report.

 Click :guilabel:`Edit` to return to the report settings.
 Let's see, how the report changes, if we apply different